sides moroccan

 Storage & Meal Prep

 Store chermoula in an airtight container in the refrigerator for up to 3 to 4 days.
-The color will darken slightly but the flavor remains excellent.
-It does not freeze well as the fresh herbs lose their vibrancy.
-Make a fresh batch for the best results.
+The color will darken slightly.
+Stir in a little fresh lemon juice before serving if it tastes flat.

 FAQ